 - Chia seeds

 This is just an example, there are so many more food options to choose from.
-Your list might look different depending on your dietary needs (vegan, paleo, keto).
-So make a list of your favorite foods that fit your lifestyle and goals, then categorize them by what macronutrient they contain the most.
+Your food list might look different depending on your dietary needs (vegan, paleo, keto).
+So make a list of your favorite foods that fit your lifestyle and goals, then categorize them by what macronutrients they contain the most.

 Make a priority list